 Are you a Multnomah County resident unable to pay rent because of COVID-19?

-Have you experienced a loss of income due to COVID-19?
+Have you lost employment or income due to COVID-19?

-If you answered yes to any of these questions, then you may be eligible for the COVID-19 CARES Rent Relief Program (CVRRP).
-Income restrictions apply.
-Funds from this program can help with your housing costs, including any current or past-due rent.
+If you answered yes to any of these questions — and if your household gross income is less than 80 percent of the median household income for our region — then you may be eligible for the COVID-19 Rent Relief Program (CVRRP).
+Funds from this program can help with your housing costs, including any current, future or past-due rent.

 You are also covered by Oregon’s temporary ban on evictions for non-payment of rent.
 Learn more about that moratorium and a grace period for repaying outstanding back rent by clicking multco.us/covid-eviction.

 Here are some frequently asked questions and links to learn more about the program and how you can apply.

 Unfortunately, meeting eligibility requirements will not immediately guarantee access to assistance.

 COVID-19 has harmed more households than there is funding available to help.
 In addition, the limited resources that are available are being prioritized for households that have been affected the most by COVID-19's health and economic impacts.
 Because of those factors, you may be placed on a wait list, or find that a wait list is temporarily closed.

 We know that can feel disappointing or overwhelming.
 But please be assured that we are committed to getting every dollar of rent assistance possible out to those who need it.

 To maximize your chances of getting the assistance you need, we strongly encourage you to keep checking back regularly to see if closed lists have reopened or if new sources of rent assistance are available.